Difference Between Kibana vs Splunk

 |Kibana’s focus is mainly on monitoring tools.||Splunk’s focus is mainly on log analysis.|

 |Kibana is relatively new, and it is growing rapidly.
 It is very relevant to today’s needs and offers various advanced features.||Splunk is a mature product in the market which is established and has its own community.|

 |Kibana is highly interactive.
 Its UI is very user friendly.||Splunk provides a dashboard for the analysis visualization but is not as interactive as Kibana.|

 |Debugging is not available in Kibana.||Splunk provides debugging and troubleshooting support in cases of failure to find the root cause.|

-|Kibana allows data formats like JSON, unlike Splunk, it does not allow all kinds of data but it can be integrated with third parties to send data in the desired format.||Splunk can take in any data formats like .csv, log files, JSON, etc. and is very flexible for integrating with other plugins or tools.|
+|Kibana allows data formats like JSON; unlike Splunk, it does not allow all kinds of data, but it can be integrated with third parties to send data in the desired format.||Splunk can take in any data formats like .csv, log files, JSON, etc. and is very flexible for integrating with other plugins or tools.|

 |LinkedIn, Netflix, StackOverflow are few organizations that use Kibana.||Bosch, Cisco, Adobe are few organizations that use Splunk.|

-Overall, both the tools have their own pros and cons as we have seen earlier.
+Overall, both the tools have their own pros and cons, as we have seen earlier.
 Selecting a tool is completely based on the system and its requirements.
-For applications that require constant backend support and powerful and fast analysis, Splunk is a better alternative whereas organizations that cannot afford Splunk, need real-time monitoring can pick Kibana.
+For applications that require constant backend support and powerful and fast analysis, Splunk is a better alternative, whereas organizations that cannot afford Splunk, need real-time monitoring can pick Kibana.

 This is a guide to Kibana vs Splunk.
-Here we discuss the functionalities of both the tools with key differences and comparison table.
+Here we discuss the functionalities of both the tools with key differences and a comparison table.
 You may also have a look at the following articles to learn more –